Skip to main content

 Rule 3301-101-06 | Awarding scholarships.

-(A) Scholarships shall be awarded from fully completed applications received in the following order:
+(A) Scholarships will be awarded from fully completed applications received in the following order:

 (1) First, to any eligible student enrolled in grades kindergarten through twelve who received a scholarship in the school year immediately prior to the year for which the scholarship is sought and for whom eligibility has not been terminated pursuant to rule 3301-101-08 of the Administrative Code;